 Any data initially retained by us will be for the purpose of assisting with your immediate and future enquiries.
 Periodically data will be deleted when it becomes clear that further assistance is no longer needed, we believe we have provided the assistance you need or do not have the expertise to be of assistance with your initial enquiry.

 Data provided in our testimonial form will be posted on our website in the testimonial section.
 Your email address will never be shown on our site (we request an email address, so that we may send an email thanks and to notify you when your testimonial has been posted on our website with a link so that you can view at your leisure).

-No personal data will be posted in our blog or FAQ although some general site users questions and our response (modified to exclude any form of identifying details to an individual) may be posted on our blog or FAQ.
+No personal data will be posted in our blog or FAQ although some general site users questions and our response (modified to exclude any form of identifying details to an individual) may be posted on our blog, Q&A or FAQ.

 Can you request that your personal information be deleted from our records?